tommyvange/Desktop-Shortcut-Management-Scripts/readme.md

 }
 ```

 ## Icon Management

 ### Description

 The scripts manage desktop shortcut icons by downloading and storing them in a persistent location, ensuring they are available even after system reboots or user profile changes.

 ### How It Works

-When an icon URL is provided, the script downloads the icon and saves it to a persistent directory within `ProgramData\DesktopIcons`.
+When an icon URL is provided, the script downloads the icon and saves it to a persistent directory within `C:\Users\Public\DesktopIcons` for common desktops or `C:\Users\[Username]\DesktopIcons` for user-specific desktops.
 This ensures the icon remains available and is not affected by temporary file cleanups.

 ### Persistent Icon Path

-Icons are stored in the following directory:
+Icons are stored in the following directory depending on the desktop type:

--   `C:\ProgramData\DesktopIcons`
+-   `C:\Users\Public\DesktopIcons` for common desktops
+-   `C:\Users\[Username]\DesktopIcons` for user-specific desktops

 ### Handling Icons

--   **Adding Icons**: When adding a shortcut, if an icon URL is provided, the script downloads the icon and stores it in the `ProgramData\DesktopIcons` directory.
+-   **Adding Icons**: When adding a shortcut, if an icon URL is provided, the script downloads the icon and stores it in the appropriate directory.
 This icon is then assigned to the shortcut.
--   **Removing Icons**: When removing a shortcut, the script also deletes the associated icon from the `ProgramData\DesktopIcons` directory if it exists.
+-   **Removing Icons**: When removing a shortcut, the script also deletes the

 ## Error Handling